bdamon/MuscleDTI_Toolbox/README.md

 Fiber tracts are propagated from a set of points, commonly called "seed points."
 In the MuscleDTI_Toolbox, the tendinous structure into which the muscle fibers insert is used to define these points.
 The function define_roi is used to digitize the {row, column, slice} coordinates of the tendon; these points are used to define the seed surface.
 Follow this link for detailed help on this function, including an instructional video.

 ### D. Generate the fiber tracts using the function fiber_track
 Fiber tracts are propagated from the seed points by following the direction indicated by the first eigenvector of the diffusion tensor.
 The function fiber_track is used to perform this integration.
 The user can select from several propagation algorithms and several methods for determining when to stop propagating a tract.
 The major output of this function is a matrix containing the {row, column, slice} coordinates of each fiber tract.  fiber_track calls the function retrieve_tensor, which finds the diffusion tensor in each voxel of the image.
+Follow this link for detailed help on this function, including an instructional video.

 ### E. Smooth the fiber tracts using the function fiber_smoother
-Fiber tract points are subject to small errors in position because of the presence of noise and artifacts in the images.
+Fiber tract points are subject to errors in position because of the presence of noise and artifacts in the images.
 To mitigate these effects, the function fiber_smoother performs a polynomial fit to each fiber tract.
 This also allows the interpolation of the fiber tract positions at a resolution higher than the original tracts.
 This step is not required, but is strongly recommended prior to calling the fiber_quantifier function.
+Follow this link for detailed help on this function.

 ### F. Quantify the tracts' structural properties using the function fiber_quantifier
 After the fiber tracts have been polynomial-fitted, their structural properties are quantified using the function fiber_quantifier.
 The properties quantified include the pennation angle, curvature, and length.
+These properties are calculated in a pointwise manner along the fiber tracts.
+Follow this link for detailed help on this function.

-### fiber_selector
+### G. Eliminate erroneuous results using the function fiber_selector
+Finally, the quantitative results are examined and obviously wrong results are eliinated from the dataset.
+The function fiber_selector eliminates tracts that lack more than 2 nearest neighbors; that have architectural properties that exceed certain limits; or that vary greatly fromtheir neighbors.
+A final dataset is calulated, including the mean properties for each tract and for the entire muscle.
+Follow this link for detailed help on this function.

-### fiber_visualizer
+### H. Visualize the results using the function fiber_visualizer
+At any stage, the results can be visualized using the function fiber_visualizer.
+The user can select the mask, seed surface, and/or fiber tracts for display.
+The user can also select which image slices to display for anatomical reference.

 ## 6. Other Resources